-Watch Coram's instructional video on tube site care at coramhc.com/patients/resource-center.
+Watch the Coram instructional video on tube site care at coramhc.com

-How to Care for a Low-Profile Tube (Button) and Extension Set
+How to care for a low-profile tube (button) and extension set

 - 1. Wash your hands with soap and water.
 Refer to the proper handwashing technique on page 41. - 2.
 Wash the skin around the button with warm, soapy water.
 Rinse well with warm water and pat dry.
 Gently clean around any sutures, if present.
 Some sutures require removal.
 Be sure to ask your medical provider if a follow-up appointment is needed to remove sutures or if they will dissolve on their own. - 3.
 Dry skin with a clean cloth.
 The site should be kept clean and dry. - 4.
 If the skin around the button develops any crusting, gently clean the area with a warm, damp gauze or cloth.